 |---|---|---|

-By having a Business Lasting Power of Attorney, you can ensure that your business is protected and continues to operate effectively, even in challenging circumstances.
-The cost of setting up a business LPA in the UK is a worthwhile investment when considering the potential risks and consequences of not having one.
+By having a Business Lasting Power of Attorney, you can ensure that your business is protected and continues to operate effectively, even in the most challenging circumstances.
+The cost of setting up a business LPA in the UK is a very modest investment when compared to the financial consequences of not having one — potentially tens of thousands of pounds in lost revenue, legal fees, and court costs.

 What to Include in a Business Lasting Power of Attorney